 The knot of desire for both the support and guidance of caring parents and the independence of adult superheroing allows this run of Young Avengers to simultaneously explore two threads in representing queer youth.
 The comic series can explicitly depict a normalized and accepted perspective on queer love, while still using the metaphor of the masked superhero for exploring the shifting play of identity that responds to unstable demands of heteronormativity and the tragic themes that typically come along with those kinds of queer narratives.
 In other words, by using the superhero identity to stand in for the site where queer youth experience trauma in their familial and other social relationships, while leaving domestic life a sphere of potential acceptance, the comic avoids equating queer life and culture with tragedy.
 Superheroism becomes the metaphor for an element of what is already text, allowing the comic book to simultaneously represent a positive and normalized gay relationship while exploring the tensions inherent in living in a heteronormative world.

-In an effort to normalize his boyfriend’s life, Billy (the reality-warping magician son of Scarlet Witch) uses his power to search through myriad alternate realities to find one where Teddy’s mother is still alive and from whence he can grab her just before being killed.
-Billy prefers to attempt to arrange for something akin to his own normative domesticity, rather than accept the inability to go backwards, to undo loss, and to consider that such norms might, even when capacious enough to be accepting—as in the case of Billy’s foster parents—still enact hegemonic forces that seek to control how and when queer identity is performed.
-The Young Avengers team represents an alternative form of kinship for young people that enacts the promise embedded in adult teams like the Avengers or the X-Men, a promise that has ossified into ideological status quo that seeks to manage queerness through acceptance, rather than celebrate and embrace it, and thus limiting the definition of mature adulthood to one that must emulate the established order.
+In an effort to normalize his boyfriend’s life, Billy (the reality-warping magician son of Scarlet Witch) uses his power to search through myriad alternate realities to find one where Teddy’s later mother is still alive and from whence he can grab her just before she is killed.
+Billy prefers attempting to arrange for something akin to his own normative domesticity, rather than accept the inability to go backwards, to undo loss, and to consider that such norms might, even when capacious enough to be accepting—as in the case of Billy’s foster parents—still enact hegemonic forces that seek to control how and when queer identity is performed.
+The Young Avengers team represents an alternative form of kinship for young people that enacts the promise embedded in adult teams like the Avengers or the X-Men, a promise that has ossified into an ideological status quo that seeks to manage queerness through acceptance, rather than celebrate and embrace it, and thus limiting the definition of mature adulthood to one that must emulate the established order.

 A clear example of that ideological ossification is apparent in the Comics Gate movement, that use their nostalgic preference for the generic values of freedom, equality, and inclusion common to older Marvel and DC superhero comics as a way to reject and criticize any effort to actually practice them in any particular way as “pandering” or “force fed.”

 Billy’s attempt to construct this supposed “normalcy,” though well-intended, is predictably disastrous.
-“Mother,” an interdimensional parasite that used the opportunity of Billy’s spell to take the form of Teddy’s mother and slip into their reality, seeks to feed on Billy’s power, control him, Teddy and their eventual young allies through parental authority.
+“Mother,” an interdimensional parasite, uses the opportunity of Billy’s spell to take the form of Teddy’s mother and slip into their reality.
+She then seeks to feed on Billy’s power, control him, Teddy, and their eventual young allies through parental authority.
 She can brainwash and absorb any parent, and other adults are unable to see the monstrousness of her protoplasmic form.
 Ideologically intractable adulthood is embodied through “Mother” and made visible through the adults’ inability to see what is happening.
 For example, when Billy and Teddy seek out the Avengers for help, the adult superheroes all adopt the reasonable tone of concerned adults who simply know better than their young charges and seek to bring them back under the wing of their guardians.
-The concerns of these young men are easily dismissed via the casual world-weariness of adulthood using faux empathy—“We were all young once”—to insist there is only one reasonable conclusion about the way of the world that all young people will eventually come around to.
+The concerns of these young men are easily dismissed via the casual world-weariness of adulthood using faux empathy—“We were all young once”—to insist there is only one reasonable conclusion about the way of the world that all reasonable young people will eventually come around to.
 In other words, the patronizing claim that “They’ll learn.”
-As such, the ideas that adults have of the world shape the world, but the inability to see that ensures that the idea of things never changing, of seeking out secure conformity over ethical ideals, remains ascendant.
+As such, the ideas that adults have of the world shape the world, but the inability to see that ensures that the idea of things never changing—of seeking out secure conformity over ethical ideals—remains ascendant.
 In the comic, this takes the form at first of Teddy’s mother suddenly revealing a strict streak about the two boys’ relationship and their friendships, but soon enough expands to infect all the heroes’ parents and related adults in her vicinity, even going as far as to temporarily bringing long dead parents back to life as weapons against their children.
 Legacy is weaponized against the young in the way that only serialized comics can depict.

 While looking through the various realities for Teddy’s mother, Billy comments on how looking at infinity makes him realize that the notion that life could be no other way than how it played out is a false conclusion that only seems true in retrospect, but that there are in fact a myriad of possibilities in making choices.
 The implication here is that adults’ experiences lead them to erase possibilities outside of their accepted framework of practical norms that they’ve already chosen to align themselves with.
 On the other hand, identifying and accepting the unchangeable is also a necessary aspect of a healthy life.
 This framework for thinking about maturation suggests that assertions of maturity function as probes into an amorphous “adult” identity that runs into the obstacle of diminishing choices that are rewarded as “adult behavior.”
 Billy, Teddy, and their young superhero compatriots (as soon, other young heroes are all they can trust to not fall under Mother’s sway) may be explicitly struggling against an interdimensional villain but are implicitly struggling with a narrow view of maturation that seeks to guide them into the pre-existing self-justifying incoherent ethical framework called adulthood.